-Perhaps the most vital leadership quality is being a good decision maker.
-This especially applies to tough decisions, the ones that have a lasting impact on the trajectory of your business.
-Anyone can make easy decisions for what to wear, which restaurant to visit for lunch, or how to arrange the furniture in their office, but mastering the process of making tough decisions separates great leaders from mediocre ones.
+Perhaps the most vital leadership quality is being a good decision-maker.
+This especially applies to tough decisions that have a lasting impact on the trajectory of your business.
+Anyone can make simple decisions regarding what to wear, which restaurant to visit for lunch, or how to arrange the furniture in their office, but mastering the process of making tough decisions separates great leaders from mediocre ones.

 Establishing a Constructive Decision-Making Environment

 Positive and negative decision-making environments are like night and day.
 Have ever found yourself in a work meeting in which no one seems to be on the same page, everyone is talking over one another, and the attendees aren’t even clear what the topic at hand is?
 Often when the meeting is over, you’re even further from a consensus than when it started.
 That gives you an idea of what a negative decision-making environment looks and feels like.

 To establish a positive decision-making environment, first get everyone on the same page by briefing them on the topic at hand.
 What is the problem you’re trying to solve?
 Is there an end result you’re hoping to realize?
 What are some obstacles you’ve identified that are in your way?
 Now that the issue is on the table, you can attack it with everyone working together and not against one another.

 Next, set some ground rules for the debate and discussion process.
 Perhaps you know up front that certain employees sit on opposite sides of the issue.
 Preempt the conversation from devolving into bickering by establishing a protocol for discussing opposing ideas.
 Take a cue from political debates, in which one candidate receives an allotted time to make a statement without interruption, then the other gets a certain amount of time to respond.
 A format like this not only prevents chaos from taking hold, it also ensures that everyone, not just those with the loudest and most commanding voices, is heard.